danielforpython/hello-Github/README.md

-# hello-Github
+# Hello-Github
-hello-Github,hello world
+Hello-Github,hello world

-this is daniel, now is 2019/5/15, i feel i have so much to learn, may we all being treated well
+This is Daniel, now is 2019/5/15, I feel there are so much to learn, May we are all being treated well